mmontalbo/grim_rust/README.md

 ## Repository Layout
 - `docs/startup_overview.md` – notes on the retail boot/new-game flow.
-- `extracted/` – decompiled Lua scripts and supporting metadata pulled from `DATA000.LAB` / `IMAGES.LAB` for inspection.
+- `extracted/` – generated Lua/script dumps copied from a local install (see *Preparing Assets* below).
 - `dev-install/` – optional reference copy of the shipping game; useful for comparing behaviour but no longer managed by scripts in this repo.
 - `grim_analysis/` – Rust crate that parses the decompiled Lua, normalises